 - Acquire image.
 In NiceLabel 6, this action allowed you to interface PowerForms application with the TWAIN-enabled scanning devices or cameras.
 There is no substitute functionality available in NiceLabel 2017.

 - View log file.
-Local log is not available in NiceLabel 2017.
+The local log is not available in NiceLabel 2017.
 LMS users can configure PowerForms applications to open the consolidated printing history on Control Center webpage instead.

 - Custom SQL statement in combination with filter is not supported.
 In NiceLabel 6, you could define a custom SQL statement and additionally define a filter for it when building a form.
 This is an atypical combination of double filtering, which is not supported in NiceLabel 2017.
-You should define a filter just once.
+We recommend you to define a filter just once.

 - Date variable can have an empty value.
-When you define a date variable in NiceLabel 6 and connect it to the Edit field object, a user can select the date value in date picker, but cannot empty the value.
+When you define a date variable in NiceLabel 6 and connect it to the Edit field object, you can select the date value in the date picker, but cannot empty the value.
 In NiceLabel 2017, the date variable has no default value.
-If you want to assign the current date as a startup value, you can set the initial value of a date variable to "." (dot character).
-If you want to assign any other date as a startup value, set the initial value to reference another current date variable.
+If you want to assign the current date as a starting value, you can set the initial value of a date variable to "." (dot character).
+If you want to assign any other date as a starting value, set the initial value to reference another current date variable.

 - Out-of-the-box support for Python programming language.
 NiceLabel 2017 uses IronPython, a .NET variant of Python programming language.
 IronPython supports .NET Framework and Python libraries.
 Support for IronPython is included with NiceLabel 2017 and requires no additional installation.

-- Normal / Data view.
-A single design surface view displays the current values of objects (if assigned), or displays six question marks (or less if the data source is limited to shorter length) for variable objects with assigned current value.
-To see the data view of the label as it would print out, open the Print dialog.
-The real-time label preview is rendered on-screen.
+- Normal/Data view.
+A single design surface view displays the current values of objects (if assigned), or displays six question marks (or less if the data source is limited to a shorter length) for variable objects with the assigned current value.
+To see the data view of the label as it would print out, open the Print dialog which shows you the real print preview.

 - Stroke fonts are not supported.
 Stroke fonts use an older font technology and were developed for plotters under Microsoft Windows 3.X.
 Quality of printed output on other output devices is very poor.
 Examples of stroke fonts include Roman, Modern, and Script.

-- Most of label export features are not supported (such as export to graphics, POF, SAP and general export).
-You can, however, use the store & recall functionality, which exports the label into printer's memory and recalls it with label data at print time.
-Labels can be exported to graphics in PowerForms product using appropriate actions, such as Redirect printing to PDF, which will generate PDF file.
+- Most of label export features are not supported (such as export to graphics, POF, SAP, and general export).
+You can use the Store and Recall functionality, which exports the label to the printer memory and recalls it with label data at print time.
+You can export labels to graphics in PowerForms using appropriate actions, such as Redirect printing to PDF, which generates a PDF file.

 - Export (store) label to printer is not available in Express.
-To export a label to printer and store it in the printer's internal memory, NiceLabel Designer Pro product level or above is required.
+To export a label to the printer and store it in the printer's internal memory, NiceLabel Designer Pro product level or higher is required.

 - Printing text boxes that do not fit into a designed rectangle.
 If the setting for "Print invalid objects" was set to "True" in NiceLabel 6, a non-fitting text box was still printed with a reported error in preview.
-In NiceLabel 2017, an error is reported if a text box does not fit.
-If a user wants to achieve the same response as with NiceLabel 6, he needs to enable the option "Ignore excessive content" for the Text box object.
+NiceLabel 2017 shows an error if a text box does not fit.
+If you want to achieve the same response as with NiceLabel 6, enable the option "Ignore excessive content" for the Text box object.